 Smear test / PAP smear with HPV testing

-Understanding Smear Test (Pap Smears) and HPV Testing: What to Expect and Why It Matters
+Smear Test (Pap Smears) and HPV Testing: What to Expect and Why It Matters

-Introduction to Cervical Screening Programme
+Cervical Screening Programme

 Benefits of Cervical Screening

-What Is a Smear Test?
+What is a Smear Test?

-A smear test — also known as a Pap smear or cervical screening — checks the health of the cells in your cervix (the opening to your womb).
-It’s not a test for cancer, but a screening test to detect abnormal cells or high-risk human papillomavirus (HPV) early, before they cause problems, thus playing a crucial role in monitoring cervical health.
+A smear test — also known as a Pap smear or cervical screening — checks the cells in your cervix (the opening to your womb).
+It’s not a test for cancer, but a screening test to detect abnormal cells or high risk human papillomavirus (HPV) early, before they cause problems, so it’s a vital part of cervical health monitoring.In the UK, cervical screening now primarily involves HPV testing — and only checks for cell changes if the virus is present.

-What Is HPV?
+What is HPV?

 HPV (Human Papillomavirus) is a very common virus, passed on through intimate skin-to-skin contact.
-Most people who are sexually active will come into contact with HPV at some point, and in most cases, the body clears it naturally without causing harm.
+Most people who are sexually active will come into contact with HPV at some point, and in most cases the body clears it naturally without causing harm.

 That’s why HPV testing is now the first step in cervical screening.